jazzband/django-mongonaut/docs/usage.rst

 Usage
 =====

-.. warning:: This is still in progress.
+.. warning:: This is still in alpha.
 Use at your own discretion!

 In your app's models.py create something: